When you think of a trust, do you think of the ultra-wealthy? If you do, you’re not alone.

 - Generation skipping trust – Lets your children use the assets, but keeps them out of the estate to avoid paying estate taxes, and ultimately passes the assets to the grandchildren.

-- Charitable lead trust – Is designed to reduce the taxable income of the beneficiaries by donating the income of the trust to a charity and after a specific period of time, transferring the assets to the beneficiaries.
+- Charitable lead trust – Designed to reduce the taxable income of the beneficiaries by donating the income of the trust to a charity and after a specific period of time, transferring the assets to the beneficiaries.

 - Spendthrift trust – Protects the assets from irresponsible beneficiaries and their creditors.